approvals/ApprovalTests.Java/approvaltests-util/docs/Features.md

 <sup>[snippet source](/approvaltests-util/src/main/java/org/lambda/functions/Function3.java#L5-L7)</sup>
 <!-- endsnippet -->

-The first 3 have native java equivalents (that I can never remember).
-If you prefer to use those, but can't remember their name, They are listed in the javadocs.
+The first 3 have native java equivalents (that are hard to remember).
+If it is preferred to use those, but can't remember their name, they are listed in the javadocs.

    Function0 -> java.util.function.Supplier
    Function1 -> java.util.function.Function